CIRED/cired.digital/deploy/SECURING.md

 80/tcp (v6)                ALLOW IN    Anywhere (v6)
 ```

-Now the outside world can only talk to sshd listening on port 22 and the proxy on port 80 (when running).
+As a third layer of protection, ensure that in the compose.yaml file, only the proxy map ports, and it only maps "80:80" and "81:81" (for convenience).

-As a second layer of protection, make sure that the proxy also only map ports: "80:80".
+Note: If we used HTTPS we would also let port 443 in, but we don't.

 ----